My East Coast Experience to open Creative Hub this spring

 “There are many meetings that happen outside a business setting.
 Coffee shops are a popular spot for informal meetings.
 The Creative Hub will feature its own in-house coffee shop with fresh coffee and pastries always available, providing that alternative, informal meeting area without having to deal with driving, parking or the weather,” Emesih says.

-Current plans call for The Creative Hub to open in May 2021 at 578 Sackville Drive.
+Current plans call for The Creative Hub to open in Fall 2021 at 578 Sackville Drive.